Tag: knowledge

 Proverbs 3:33–4:27, Genesis 3:21–4:7, Luke 3:4–18

 (Grand)Parents can pass on to their (biological, mentored, or spiritual) children and grandchildren.
 Sometimes the wisdom is things learned, sometimes it is pain survived.
-In Proverbs, we see a collection of wisdom sayings. a good life has been twisted in our culture to be a life of collecting stuff and wealth.
+In Proverbs, we see a collection of wisdom sayings.
+Living a good has been twisted in our culture to be a life of collecting stuff and wealth.
 The proverbs gathered in the book of Proverbs, if actually read, can be an antidote/counterbalance to that.
 For a number of years, some Christians have taken to reading a chapter of Proverbs a day.
 At least chapters 1-28 are read every month.
 Wisdom can be passed on, even habituated, but both the person doing the passing and the person doing the taking must be working .
 Often we can pass on and wisdom (think of all the hours students in classrooms).
 We can even test for knowledge.
 Ultimately, however, each person must choose to exercise the wisdom they’ve been given.
 The goal of passing on Godly wisdom is to silence the “wisdom” of the world, and the world is loud.

 Cain, only the second generation(!), succumbed to the world.
 The first murder happens in the second generation.
 Let that sink in.
 It was only the second generation.
 There is an important lesson in this.
 The next generation can lose it all.
 There is a modern proverb, “the (thus Christianity) is only one generation away from dying out.”
 We who pass the faith and our wisdom on to the next generation (and the generation that follows) can only do our best.
 However, if we understand God’s story, our small story in the middle of God’s story, and give that to those who follow, we increase the likelihood that the Gospel will pass to the next generation.
 There is a dark side to being the recipient, too.